keyesque/keyesque/README.md

 ## hi

-fullstack, devops, and game dev.
-coding mainly in typescript, c#, java, and python.
+i code mostly in typescript, c#, java, and python.
 also like producing music.
 <!--
 **keyesque/keyesque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.